-The deferred tax asset is solely related to the expected credit losses of financial assets.
-The available losses to carry forward amount to EUR 0 (2022: 0).
-The applied tax rate is 25.8% (2022: 25.8%).
+The available losses to carry forward amount to EUR 0 (2023: 0).
+The applied tax rate is 25.8% (2023: 25.8%).

 Deferred tax is recognized in respect of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for taxation purposes.